 The looting has begun.
 Being sure in their victory, the foreign mercenaries, the Transylvanians, and the Hungarians began to throw away their weapons and they all set out to pillage the tents and the baggage.
 They set those Hungarian warriors free who had been taken at the siege of Eger, like Captain Nyáry Pál.
 The Christians seemed to have seized victory between 3-4 pm when they could get into the Turk camp and could scatter the enemy – but they have failed to destroy them, though.
 The looting has caused total disorder and they didn`t know that the Sultan was still at his place and the Ottomans were still outnumbering them.

 The sultan has given two orders: everybody had to join the fight and secondly, he promised the camp servants to make them Sipahi lords in case they attacked the enemy in the camp.
 Mehmed has also called Pasha Hassan of the Rumelian army back from his futile fight against the ford and slowly everything has been prepared to launch the counterattack.
-Pasha Hassan caused a surprise to the Christians by attacking their side and forced them to defend themselves and it gained time for the Sultan`s army to regroup.
+Pasha Hassan caused a surprise to the Christians by attacking their side, forcing them to defend themselves and it gained time for the Sultan`s army to regroup.

 At the same time, some of the scattered units of Dzsigalazáde got together on the other side and attacked the enemy, too, along with the Tatars.
 In the camp, the Janissaries have come to their senses and they were joined by the servants, killing the looters one by one.

 The Christians were attacked from three sides and the infantrymen began to panic.
 They fled and dragged the cavalry with them.
 Neither Miksa nor Báthory could stop them, the troops were running through the swamp, chased by the Turks.
 The cavalry abandoned the footmen who got stuck in the Ottoman camp, they have been all slaughtered.
 The Christian cavalry fled from the Tatars and the riders of Pasha Dzsigalazáde who quit the chase at the fringe of the swamp.
 The fight has been ended only by the darkness.